1527 election in Cetin

-The 1527 election in Cetin (Cetinski / Cetingradski sabor, meaning Parliament on Cetin(grad) or Parliament of Cetin(grad), or Cetinski / Cetingradski izbor) was an assembly of the Croatian Parliament in the Cetin Castle in 1527.
+The 1527 election in Cetin (Cetinski / Cetingradski sabor, meaning Parliament on Cetin(grad) or Parliament of Cetin(grad), or Cetinski / Cetingradski izbor) was an assembly of the Croatian Parliament (Sabor) in the Cetin Castle in 1527.
 It followed a succession crisis in the Kingdom of Hungary caused by the death of Louis II, and which resulted in the Kingdom of Croatia joining the Habsburg monarchy.
 The charter electing the Habsburg Archduke of Austria Ferdinand I as King of Croatia was confirmed with the seals of six Croatian nobles.

 Battle of Mohács and the succession crisis

 Faced with the overwhelming force of the Ottoman Empire, the nobility of the Kingdom of Croatia was alarmed as the Siege of Belgrade of 1521 caused the Kingdom of Hungary to lose its last fortress on the Danube to Suleiman the Magnificent.
 King Louis II showed no interest in defense, and was in a dire financial situation at the time.
 The Croatians appealed to the Pope, Venice, Emperor Charles V and Archduke Ferdinand for help, but had little success.

-The majority of Croatian magnates and members of lower nobility were keen to elect a new king.
-The gathering (sabor) was caused by a monarchical crisis after the death of King Louis II and a major defeat of the Kingdom of Hungary at the Battle of Mohács on 29 August 1526.
-The young King Louis II was "King of Croatia and Dalmatia" among his other titles, but left no legitimate heir.
+On 29 August 1526 at the Battle of Mohács happened catastrophic defeat of the Kingdom of Hungary, in which died King Louis II.
+Only few Croats participated in the battle (by arrangement with Ferdinand remained to defend the kingdom), and Christoph Frankopan with 5,000 men didn't manage to arrive at the battlefield (as Hungarians prematurely began the battle).
+As the king didn't have an heir, this caused monarchical crisis for the ruler of kingdoms of Hungary-Croatia and Bohemia, and the majority of Croatian magnates and members of lower nobility were keen to elect a new king.

-At the session of Hungarian parliament in Székesfehérvár on 10 November 1526, the majority of the Hungarian untitled lesser nobility (the gentry) chose John Zápolya to be the King of Hungary, and he was duly crowned the next day under the name King John I of Hungary.
+In October 1526 the Bohemian Diet elected Ferdinand.
+At the session of the Diet of Hungary in Székesfehérvár on 10 November 1526, the majority of the Hungarian untitled lesser nobility (the gentry) chose John Zápolya to be the King of Hungary, and he was duly crowned with the Holy Crown of Hungary the next day.
+In Croatia he was supported by statesman Juraj Utišenić, diplomat Antun Vrančić, bishop Stjepan Brodarić, bishop Franjo Jožefić, and bishop János Statileo, and most importantly by former-Habsburg serviceman, Christoph Frankopan.

 However, Ferdinand of Habsburg was also elected King of Hungary by the Hungarian higher aristocracy (the magnates or barons) and the Hungarian Catholic clergy in a rump Diet in Pozsony on 17 December 1526.
-Accordingly, Ferdinand also was crowned as King of Hungary in the Székesfehérvár Basilica on 3 November, 1527.
+The next day, the Slavonian Sabor convened by Christoph Frankopan elected Zápolya.
+Christoph Frankopan's diplomatic activity didn't have any success among Croatian nobility.